 obtain suitable certificate and key files, and then add the

-following configuration options to the master's configuration
+following configuration parameters to the source's configuration

-[mysqld] section of the master's
+[mysqld] section of the source's

 my.cnf file, changing the file names as